-Firstly, trading should not be used as a boasting point.
+Firstly (very important), trading should not be used as a boasting point.
 It should be not sought as a reason to compensate lack(s) in other area(s).
 Trading should be an outlet of skill and enjoyment that makes money.
 One’s surrounding should also be peaceful, enabling the trader to study the market, plan, execute and then review the trades, in order to earn increasingly better profits.
 One’s surrounding (home) should not be a distraction (worse, an energy drainer) that takes one’s away from devoting time & energy into mastering one’s trades.

-Secondly, I read somewhere, that most traders know the entry and exit targets.
-Most however fail in having the edge (the stop loss placements, the knowing the market movements, the thorough understanding of the background knowledge of the strategy, and etc.) that enable traders to profit.
+I believe from my observations that any aspiring traders know the entry and exit targets.
+Most however fail in having the edge (the stop loss placements, the knowing of the market movements, the thorough understanding of the background knowledge of the strategy, and etc.) that enable traders to profit.

-- stop loss placements, in consideration of good R:R
+- smart stop loss placements, in consideration of good R:R

-- know know their chose market (I believe traders need to specialize in 1 focus for example some focus only on XJO, some focus only in buying dips and sell when it’s high, etc.) That way the traders will know know the specific market movements
+- know know the movements of their market (I believe traders need to specialize in 1 focus for example some focus only on XJO, some focus only in buying dips and sell when it’s high, etc.) That way the traders will know know the specific market movements

 - discipline – discipline isn’t based on will power, restrained emotions, or ability to execute plans, because they on their own aren’t sufficient to make human (emotional) beings to be discipline.
 Discipline is ensured through a series of automated systems that enables traders to execute their plans.
 For example, have a strategy to circumvent itchy fingers – go out & run(exercise).